Please Enable Javascript to Continue. We apologize for any inconvenience.

 Job Classification: Firefighter / Paramedic

-The City of Mount Vernon has opened the NTN Fire Team Testing window for the January 2026 Academy.
+The City of Mount Vernon has opened the NTN Fire Team Testing window for the August 2026 Academy.
 Test today through NTN to start the process to join Mount Vernon’s Fire Department and support our mission of helping people every day!

 Application Process: Candidates must complete an online application and questionnaire with the City of Mount Vernon to be considered for this position.
 Applications can be found at www.governmentjobs.com/careers/mtvernonwa.

 CPAT Certification: A current, valid CPAT certification will be accepted from NTN or another agency licensed by the IAFF/AFC as a licensed CPAT provider.
-Proof of a valid CPAT must be submitted with your application on governmentjobs.com.
+Proof of a valid CPAT must be submitted with your application on government jobs.com.

 Effective August 16, 2021, all new hires to the City will be required as a condition of employment to be fully vaccinated for Covid-19 prior to start date.
 If you have questions or need an accommodation for this requirement due to a disability or religious reason, you can speak to our Human Resources Department for further information.